NAMI HelpLine

-Mental health conditions are very common.
-Research shows that 1 in 6 youth/adolescents will experience a mental health condition in any given time.
-Additionally, 50% of all lifetime mental health conditions begin before the age of 14 and 75% start before the age of 24.
-However, identifying warning signs or symptoms and seeking treatment early can make a difference in reducing the impact of a mental health condition.
+More than one in seven U.S. youth ages 6-17 has a mental health condition 1.
+Additionally, 50% of all mental health conditions begin before the age of 14 and 75% start before the age of 24 2.
+Identifying warning signs or symptoms and seeking treatment early can make a difference in reducing the impact of a mental health condition.

 Parent Perspectives Survey on Kids’ Mental Health Amid COVID-19